chemgame/COCOMO_Simulation/README.md

 9. contacts.py: Calculate number of intra- and inter-chain contacts in the simulation trajectory (normalized with respect to the maximum possible contacts).
 10. center.py: Recenter selected atoms in the trajectory.

+All the programs can be used as stand-alone codes or may be used as modules imported in external codes.

 Usage:
 python simulation.py -c config.yaml